 Illinois State OSHA Plan for Public Sector Employers

 The Illinois Department of Labor (IDOL – accessible at https://labor.illinois.gov/laws-rules/safety.html) operates a public sector only occupational safety and health program under a plan approved by the U.S. Department of Labor.
 This program provides safety and health protections to state and local government employees within the state.
+Therefore, public sector employees in IL must also be provided with OSHA training where applicable.

 The Federal OSHA national emergency hotline telephone number is 1-800-321-OSHA.

-Illinois OSHA Training Resources
+Illinois OSHA Compliance Resources

 Federal / State of Illinois OSHA Posters